 A website is a collection of related web pages.
 It contains multimedia, common domain names etc. The speed of a webpage is built of both Front-end and Server-side elements.
 Sometimes, the problem may not even be with your local Internet Service Provider.
 There are different Internet Service Providers in between your local system and the server.
 Here in this article, we are going to discuss the common reasons for slow website loading problem.

 Slow Website Loading Problem

-Often, a website loads slowly not because of server slow problem but may be due to an unstable network connection.
+Often, a website loads slowly not because of server down issues but may be due to an unstable network connection.
 The server is slow or interrupted as one of the network “hops” between your location and the presence server.

 Accurate Measures To Reduce Slow Website Loading Problem

 The slow website loading problem is often encountered by the users and creates havoc difficulties for them to further continue their work.
 The following points will help you and provide a detailed guide about the causes of the error.

 A large number of unoptimized images is the primary reason behind a slow loading website.
 The contributing factor is that high-resolution images consume a lot of bandwidth while it loads.
 The uploading of heavy image files and then compressing them can bring on an unwarranted size increment of the web page, which in turn causes the website to load slowly.

 The format of the image is another factor to consider.
 The JPEG images are smaller in size from other image formats like PNG or GIFs.
 Evidently enough, the web pages will load much faster when the images of the JPEG format are uploaded.
 Always remember the following points:

 - Check the size of the images.
 Any image file above 1MB is unacceptable.

 - Implement the use of JPEG files instead of PNG files, especially when larger image files are in question.
 Icons are okay.